-- Any modification of the minimum bike facility requires justification of any constraints (e.g., topography, environmental, existing buildings) and approval of an acceptable deviation from ODOT, or the City Engineer or City Engineer's designee prior to construction. - 2.
-Bicycle facility and buffer width for ODOT facilities depends on the urban context and are subject to review and approval by ODOT.
-Additional detail is provided in the BUD - 3.
+Any modification of the minimum bike facility requires justification of any constraints (e.g., topography, environmental, existing buildings) and approval of an acceptable deviation from ODOT, or the City Engineer or City Engineer's designee prior to construction.

+- Bicycle facility and buffer width for ODOT facilities depends on the urban context and are subject to review and approval by ODOT.
+Additional detail is provided in ODOT's urban design guidancethe BUD. - 3.
 Standard bicycle lanes require a minimum width of 6 ft. - 4.
 Minimum treatments include shared lane markings, and wider travel lanes to encourage safe passing for motorists.
 May also include treatments to manage vehicle speeds and volumes.